ASendellPrice/IIB-rtd/docs/source/sop_guide_data_types.rst

 -----

-.. admonition:: Example – HIV Antiviral Resistance Pipeline
+.. rubric:: Example content:

-   :class: tip
+.. dropdown:: 🧬 Bioinformatics Procedure

+   *Example SOP content for a bioinformatics pipeline for detecting HIV antiviral resistance*

+   .. rubric:: Data Type & Analysis Selection

    This procedure is designed to process 150bp paired-end FASTQ files generated using the Illumina NextSeq platform.
 Each sample should have two FASTQ files (.fastq or .fastq.gz) representing the forward and reverse reads.

    The pipeline is specifically optimised and validated to process this data type and read length.
 Samples generated using other sequencing technologies (e.g. Oxford Nanopore, PacBio) or read lengths are not validated for analysis using this procedure.